 - What are the crucial issues that affect the perception of novel unknown risks in different human populations?

 These themes and questions were further explored in the Fifth International Symposium.

 The sixth NanOEH symposium was held at Nagoya, Japan, and focused on the risks related with nanotechnology.
 The seventh NanOEH symposium was held in South Africa; it focused on toxicology topics.
 The eighth symposium held in Denmark in 2017 provided extensive discussions with the theme of “Closing the gaps in nanosafety” including the current state of the art for strategies for exposure assessment, hazard evaluation and risk assessment.

 At the 9th NanOEH, we plan to combine OEH Nanotechnology topics with Sustainability and discuss the evolution in the past two decades.
 Participants are invited to review and reflect on these topics in advance of the meeting.

-The 9th NanOEH Conference will be held in Denver, Colorado, USA, partnered with SNO to explore “Nanotechnology and Advanced Materials for Sustainability” for the future in 2020’s.
+The 9th NanOEH Conference will be held virtually, partnered with SNO to explore “Nanotechnology and Advanced Materials for Sustainability” for the future in 2020’s.
 This combined NANO CONFERENCE is the 9th conference for both NanOEH and SNO.